 Discover five crops to harvest in June, below.

-The year’s first peas, such as sugar snap peas, should now be ripe and ready to harvest, and it’s these first pickings that usually yield the sweetest and tastiest harvest.
-Eat as soon as you can, as sugar quickly turns to starch, resulting in a loss of flavour.
+The year’s first peas, such as sugar snap peas, should be ready to harvest, and it’s these first pickings that usually yield the sweetest and tastiest crop.
+Eat them as soon as you can, as sugar quickly turns to starch, resulting in a loss of flavour.

-At this time of year, you can harvest underripe gooseberries, which are perfect for making tasty tarts, sauces and jams.
+Underripe gooseberries are ready to harvest in June, which are perfect for making tarts, sauces and jams.
 Pick about half the fruits on the plant, leaving the remainder to ripen further, ready for July pickings.

-Traditionally, June is the month for picking strawberries.
-Here’s our advice on how to harvest strawberries all summer long.
+June is the traditional month for picking strawberries, although it’s now possible to harvest strawberries all summer long.
 Serve them with cream or eat them fresh off the plant.